 Student Mentor for Raising a Mathematician Foundation, India.
-The vision of this not-for-profit is to
+The vision of this not-for-profit is to mentor and nurture school students to pursue research in pure and applied mathematics.

 ABSTRACT OF RESEARCH PAPERS

 Operating Decisions in the Afterglow of Spike in Business Activities: Evidence from Banks (Dissertation Paper)